romale/scantopc/README.md

 # Known problems
 - Fails on Qnap arm system; somthing is wrong with PDF generation.
-- Doesn't recover connection after  printer switch on/off
-- when using platen, the user MUST terminate scaning job properly on the printer.
-Otherwise, the job is never terminated

 # TODO:
 - Fix Qnap problem